Romanian architecture: Residential architecture

 Besides administrative buildings and the residences of wealthy people, many city-houses with a street facade and a garden were also built, belonging to middle and upper middle class individuals, like doctors, engineers, architects or workers.
 Most of these houses have two or three window on the street facade, and the door and other windows on the garden facade.
 The room with the windows towards the street was in most cases the living room, so the people who happened to walk on that street could see how good the owners lived.
 The terrains of these proprieties were divided usually more or less equally into the garden and house surfaces.
 Above the entrance, some of them have monograms and/or cartouches with the year when they were erected.
 Most of the houses have their door in the garden, not towards the street, because during the Belle Époque there was a law that made owners who had doors at the street pay higher taxes.

 Most if not all rich people of the Belle Époque and the interwar period had servants who lived with them on their property.
-They lived in a different part of the house, or had a separate structure in the garden, similar with the house but smaller.
+They lived in a different part of the house, or had a separate structure in the garden, similar to the house but smaller.
 These separate structures were in most cases in the back of the garden, usually having common walls with the house of the neighbours.
 In the case of old houses from the 1st half of the 19th century or even from the Phanariote period (1711/1716-1821), which had huge gardens, the owners built a new bigger one for them in the Belle Époque, and gave the old one to the servants, as it is the case of Strada Negustori no. 4 in Bucharest.